Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 Generate Spack Eviromnent Script
 --------------------------------
-The uberenv spack-based build can create a large number of libraries that exist in difficult to locate paths.
+The uberenv spack-based build installs libraries into difficult to locate paths.
 The ``gen_spack_env_script.py`` is a utility program that searches the uberenv build for user specified dependencies and creates shell script that loads these locations into your path.